jpuck/etl/README.md

 ## SQL Data Definition Language

-When one-to-many XML nodes are used to represent one-to-one relationships, then the `Schematizer` recognizes this and the `DDL` class flattens them as columns on a table.
+When one-to-many XML nodes are used to represent one-to-one relationships, then the `Schematizer` recognizes this and a `DDL` class flattens them as columns on a table.
 If a node has more than one if its name or grandchildren, then the one-to-many relationship is preserved in a separate normalized table.
 Surrogate keys are created to maintain the Primary/Foreign Key referential integrity.